 Gostaria de ler isso em português?

-Equinor acquires 25% of Roncador field in Brazil in strategic partnership with Petrobras.
+Equinor acquired 25% of the Roncador field in a strategic partnership with Petrobras.

 How to find us in Brazil

 We have a diversified exploration portfolio in Brazil, holding acreage in the Santos, Campos and Espírito Santo (ES) basins with the potential to make high impact discoveries.

 The Peregrino field—in the Campos Basin—is our most important project in Brazil and our largest international endeavour as an operator.